Princeton-CDH/remarx/docs/technical-design-document.md

 ### Infrastructure and Deployment

-*Describe where the software will run; include all different environments expected for development, staging/testing, and production, and any additional resources needed or expected (e.g., new VMs, OnDemand developer access, HPC, TigerData, etc).*
+*Where the software will run; includes all different environments expected for development, staging/testing, and production, and any additional resources needed or expected (e.g., new VMs, OnDemand developer access, HPC, TigerData, etc).*

 **Environments:**